-9 Getting Started: A Tutorial Example .
-171 Creating an export plug-in Create the information file Create the service scripts 171 171 172 Displaying a dialog 172 Displaying a custom dialog Create a properties table for program data Create UI elements Run the plug-in 173 173 174 175 Transforming data Create multiple bindings to one key Run the plug-in 176 176 178 Binding to multiple keys Create multiple bindings to one key Run the plug-in 178 178 181 Adding a data observer Set up the dialog and table Create an observer for a data property Create the dialog contents Run the plug-in 183 183 184 184 185 Debugging your plug-in Specifying a log Viewing trace information using log files Viewing trace information in a platform console 186 186 187 187 10 Defining Metadata: A Walkthrough .
-190 Adding custom metadata Define metadata fields Define a tagset 190 190 192 Using the plug-in 193 Customizing the Plug-in Manager 195 11 Web Gallery Plug inc. A Tutorial Example 109 Creating a Web Gallery plug-in Add descriptive files Add HTML template files Add subfolders 198 198 199 199 Defining a data model and functionality Add a grid using built-in tags Add pagination using built-in tags Add another photo size 200 201 201 202 Customizing the Web Gallery UI Add a binding to a control Add the title to the HTML template Testing the plug-in 204 204 205 205 Adding a customized tagset 205
+Create the service scripts .
+173 Displaying a dialog .
+173 Displaying a custom dialog .
+174 .
+175 Transforming data Create multiple bindings to one key Run the plug-in .
+177 Binding to multiple keys .
+179 Adding a data observer Set up the dialog and table Create an observer for a data property Create the dialog contents Run the plug-in .
+184 .
+185 .
+185 Debugging your plug-in Specifying a log Viewing trace information using log files Viewing trace information in a platform console .
+187 .
+188 10 Defining Metadata: A Walkthrough 191 Adding custom metadata Define metadata fields Define a tagset .
+191 Using the plug-in .
+194 Customizing the Plug-in Manager .
+196 11 Web Gallery Plug-ins: A Tutorial Example 199 Creating a Web Gallery plug-in Add descriptive files Add HTML template files Add subfolders .
+199 .
+199 .
+200 Defining a data model and functionality .
+202 .
+202 Customizing the Web Gallery UI Add a binding to a control Add the title to the HTML template Testing the plug-in .
+205 .
+206 Adding a customized tagset Define the tags